1. Look for a word that makes people move & you'll find its definitions contested.

 46. JA: I'm an MEP.
 While you were getting yr knickers in a twist being anti-democracy, we were putting forward positive visions. #MAGA

-47. Me: I'm a poet, & nothing gets my knickers in a twist like Fascism.
-They were probabably thinking 'positive visions' at Wannsee too.
+47. Me: I'm a poet, & nothing gets my knickers in a twist like fascism.
+They were probably thinking 'positive visions' at Wannsee too.

 48. JA: A 'poet' and a snowflake to boot.
 Are you demonstrating against S Arabia, rapes and FGM, little lady?